-With its extraordinary UNESCO World Heritage Pitons jutting from the cerulean waters right up into the clear blue sky, its blanket of emerald green and its shimmering palm frilled silver-gold beaches, Saint Lucia is an incredibly beautiful island.
+With its extraordinary UNESCO World Heritage Piton Mountains jutting from the cerulean waters right up into the clear blue sky, its blanket of emerald green and its shimmering palm frilled silver-gold beaches, Saint Lucia is an incredibly beautiful island.
 Bask in the beauty of this island as you slather yourself in mud at the Soufriere Sulphur Springs, as you hike the Gros Piton trail or gaze out to sea at Pigeon Island National Park.

 Its natural charms are undoubtedly what make Saint Lucia such a honeymoon dream destination, but with its array of accommodation from small family-run guesthouse to luxurious all-inclusive resorts, Saint Lucia is also popular with families and friends too.
-For a shot of pure Saint Lucian culture, sink into the rhythm of the Soleil Summer Festival, head for a cocoa plantation tour or for a jamming Friday night ‘jump up’.
+For a shot of pure Saint Lucian culture, sink into the rhythm of its Summer Festival, head for a cocoa plantation tour or for a jamming Friday night ‘jump up’.
 For adventure, take your pick from zip-lining and jungle-biking to horse-riding and whale and dolphin watching.
 And for relaxation, you need do nothing more than sit back and let the wonder of Saint Lucia suffuse your soul.

 Airports / Gateways / Flying times

 Airports: Hewanorra International Airport (UVF), 37 miles drive from the capital, Castries; George F.L.
 Charles Airport (SLU), 3 miles from Castries.

 British Airways and TUI fly directly to Saint Lucia from London Gatwick in approximately 8 hours.